 Extratropical Jets, Storm Tracks and Blocking

 Extratropical jets are wind maxima in the upper troposphere which are often associated with storms, blocking, and weather extremes.
-Blocking refers to long-lived, stationary high-pressure systems that are often associated with a poleward displacement of the jet, causing cold spells in winter and heat waves in summer (e.g., Sousa et al., 2018).
+Blocking refers to long-lived, stationary high-pressure systems that are often associated with a poleward displacement of the jet, causing cold spells in winter and heatwaves in summer (e.g., Sousa et al., 2018).
 Sections 2.3.1.4.3, 8.3.2.7, and 11.7.2 discuss these features in more detail.